DAFoam/DAFoam.github.io/pages/mydoc/mydoc_tutorials_aero_30n30p_multielement.md

 mpirun -np 4 python runScript.py 2>&1 | tee logOpt.txt
 </pre>

-The case ran for 50 steps.
-The initial lift coefficient is 3.416 and the optimized lift coefficient is 3.515 with an increase of **2.9%**.
+The case ran for 43 iterations.
+The initial lift coefficient is 3.416 and the optimized lift coefficient is 3.509 with an increase of **2.7%**.

 NOTE: By default, this case uses the Jacobian free option in daOptions: "adjJacobianOption": "JacobianFree".
 This means that you need to compile the AD version of OpenFOAM and DAFoam (see [here](https://dafoam.github.io/mydoc_installation_source.html#compile-dafoam-with-automatic-differentiation-optional)).
 If you use the Docker image, they have been compiled so no additional action is needed.
 If you haven't compiled the AD version, set this: "adjJacobianOption": "JacobianFD".